London Neurologist

 Dermatomyositis symptoms are similar to polymyositis, but it also causes a very distinctive rash.
 Prior to the muscle weakness symptoms, a rash will appear, usually on the face and knuckles.
 It may also appear on the upper chest, back, elbows and knees.
 The rash can be painful and itchy and may also cause lumps of tissue to develop under the skin.

-Treatment for myositis
+Treatment for Myositis

 Exercise